-(Ord. of 9-7-1999, § 1(4-285))

 Sec.
 6-346.
 Report of wholesale dealers.

 Each wholesale dealer who has sold malt beverages within the city shall file a report by the tenth day of each month itemizing for the preceding calendar month the exact quantities of all malt beverages, by size and type of container, for the month sold within the city.
 Each such wholesale dealer shall remit to the city on the tenth day of the month next succeeding the calendar month in which such sales were made the amount of excise tax due in accordance with this division.